 I used to question whether I had a voice as an artist and have often beaten myself up for not having a specific “style.”
 I now have come to appreciate and embrace that part of myself, because I am not done growing as an artist.
 My artwork will continuously change and evolve as I grow as an individual.
 Two things will always remain, however, concept and experimentation.

 Lenny Gallo has been creating art since he was 7 years old.
 He first received his formal training in high school at Lane Technical Institute, and later, through NYC’s Art Students League, where he is still active.
 His work has been displayed at numerous venues throughout the country including Chicago’s Museum of Contemporary Art, for their All-City Art Expo, and a joint exhibition entitled “She Said…” with another artist friend at the former Chase Café in Chicago.
-Most recently he had the honor of working with Art-o-mat, an organization that dispenses art through repurposed cigarette vending machines worldwide, where he got to exhibit his concept, 21st Century Cave Art.
-In addition to being an artist, Lenny went to Fordham University in NYC to obtain his MSW and now works as a talk therapist.
+Lenny had the honor of working with Art-o-mat, an organization that dispenses art through repurposed cigarette vending machines worldwide, where he got to exhibit his concept, 21st Century Cave Art.
+Most recently, he had was selected for The April Group Show at the Jones Gallery in Kansas City, MO, where he was able to showcase one of his Male Back Poses and Female Studies.
+In addition to being an artist, Lenny went to Fordham University in NYC to obtain his MSW and he now works as a talk therapist.